 Cancer Treatment Program with AMANC (Mexico)

-Since Jun 2017, Epson Mexico supports a project managed by AMANC, an association devoted to assisting children with cancer, by encouraging employees to collect PET* plastic materials, which is then donated to AMANC.
+Since Jun 2017, Epson de Mexico, S.A. de C.V.
+(EMSA) supports a project managed by AMANC, an association devoted to assisting children with cancer, by encouraging employees to collect PET* plastic materials, which is then donated to AMANC.

-Thanks to this initiative, Epson Mexico has achieved the objectives of both helping children receive cancer treatment, and of helping to conserve the natural environment.
+Thanks to this initiative, EMSA has achieved the objectives of both helping children receive cancer treatment, and of helping to conserve the natural environment.
 The original idea came from Berenice Alvabera, a socially responsible Epson employee, who had already began coordinating a similar collection project among her Epson colleagues.

 * PET: Polyethylene terephthalate